tsuru/tsuru/docs/apps/quickstart/ruby.rst

 ========

-This document is a hands-on guide to deploying a simple Ruby application in Tsuru.
+This document is a hands-on guide to deploying a simple Ruby application in tsuru.
 The example application will be a very simple Rails project associated to a MySQL service.

 Creating the app within tsuru